What is Propane Gas?

 Where Does Propane Come From?

+Propane comes from nature.
 Propane is a fossil fuel that does not occur in isolation.

 Propane is found naturally in combination with other hydrocarbons.